Sunday 21 April 2024

 For 182 Squadron, the plan that day involved consecutive missions by sections of four 182 Squadron Typhoons, which took off to operate under the direction the ground VCP.
 However, the first formation received no instructions from the supported unit so they attacked an alternate target - a gun position near Bretteville-le-Rabet, east of the Caen-Falaise road.
 They ran into intense flak over the target, and the Typhoon of the squadron commander, Major Barlow, was hit on the starboard wing, which burst into flames.
 Barlow baled out successfully but came down behind German lines.
 The second mission flown that morning received similar tasking but again received no direction from the ground unit and attacked the same gun position.
 All aircraft returned safely to B-6, but the pilots reported that they had frequently come under heavy anti-aircraft fire.

 It was the same story where the third and fourth formations were concerned.
 No tasking was provided by the VCP, and the Typhoons were confronted by formidable flak barrages when they attacked their alternate targets.
 Henry flew as Number 3 on the fifth mission in Typhoon JR300; they took off at 1145.
-This time, the four aircraft received tasking from the ground and attacked tanks at Fontenay-le-Marmion.
+It was his 60th operational sortie.
+This time, the four aircraft received tasking from the ground and attacked tanks at Fontenay-le-Marmion, presumably flying north to south.
 The results were obscured by smoke and debris, but the Typhoons encountered intense light and heavy flak in the target area.

-After the strike, they reportedly ‘set course for Caen at zero feet’:
+After the strike, they reportedly ‘set course for Caen at zero feet’; in other words, they flew north to return to Allied territory:

 F/O Pattison, flying as No. 4, was hit by flak and called up P/O Rutherford Section Leader and informed him that he was going to make a forced landing.
 W/O Talalla flying as No. 3 seemed unaffected by flak and was seen heading N.E.
 And from the time of F/O Pattison calling up to say he was making a forced landing, Section Leader called up W/O Talalla three times … but no reply was received.
 Nothing further has been seen or heard of W/O Talalla who has consequently been posted as missing.